Protein Wisdom (blog)

 Protein Wisdom is a libertarian weblog created by former academic and sometime fiction writer Jeff Goldstein—a self-described classical liberal.

 Background

 Goldstein's respect for the legacy of Hunter S. Thompson is an enduring theme, as is his sardonic allusions to such popular cult figures as Martha Stewart and the fictional Billy Jack.
 The blog is known for its bawdy overtones, surrealistic sense of humor, and biting wit.
 Ronald Reagan and Barry Goldwater are also held in high esteem.

+As of 2024, Goldstein has re-started protein wisdom under the name “protein wisdom reborn!” on Substack.
+Most recently, his work has been dedicated to unmasking what James Lindsay has popularized as “the woke right” — whom Goldstein has described as a mirror image of the New Left.
+In fact, in a piece published September 6, 2016 in The Federalist, he first laid out the identity politics a certain segment of the putative “right” had laid claim to in order to advance their own grievance politics.
+This critique of what in 2016 was called “alt right” prefigured today’s critique and examination of the assumptions, born of critical consciousness and postmodern thought, that animate the thinking of both the “woke right” and much contemporary “Christian nationalism.”